Salford Pride is dedicating the month of October to shining a spotlight on black artists that are members of the LGBT community.

 “So it definitely is an issue that is at home and not just America and I think we do need to look at that.”

-Another important reason behind this project for Alife is to support local black artists who as well as facing discrimination, have also suffered due to the impact of COVID-19, which has hit the profession hard.
+Another important reason behind this project for Alfie is to support local black artists who as well as facing discrimination, have also suffered due to the impact of COVID-19, which he believes has hit the profession hard.

 “So the fact there is fewer opportunities around [because of COVID-19] and there is this discrimination against black people, in particular, it means their opportunities get smaller and smaller.